Complex semisimple quantum groups and representation theory: Representation theory of complex semisimple quantum groups

 Let us observe that every irreducible Harish-Chandra module $ V $ naturally defines a Harish-Chandra bimodule.
-Indeed, the isotypical components of $ V $ are finite dimensional by assumption in this case, and the annihilators for the action of left and right action of $ ZU_q(\mathfrak{g}) $ have finite codimension because the center must act by fixed left/right central characters.
+Indeed, according to Definition \ref{defadmissible} Harish-Chandra modules are admissible as $\DF(K_q)$-modules, so that the isotypical components of $ V $ are finite dimensional and integrable by assumption in this case.
+Irreducibility implies that the annihilators for the action of left and right action of $ ZU_q(\mathfrak{g}) $ have finite codimension because the centre must act by fixed left/right central characters.
 If $ V $ is simple then every finite dimensional $ \DF(K_q) $-submodule $ W $ of $ V $ generates $ V $ as a $U_q^\RR(\lie{g})$-module, and the compatibility condition in Definition \ref{defadcompatibility} implies that $ W $ generates $ V $ even as a right $ FU_q(\mathfrak{g}) $-module.